alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/systems_set_up.md

 ### Certify

-Otehr work-related expenses can be reimbursed via Certify: see [the Mathison page](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2169) for more information on how to get set up.
+Other work-related expenses can be reimbursed via Certify: see [the Mathison page](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2169) for more information on how to get set up.
 Briefly, you will have to fill in a travel compliance form and email it to Finance.
 On this form, the 'approver' should be the REG Director.